 Lopez was recently a recipient of a Guggenheim Fellowship in 2019, and will have a solo museum show at the Institute of Contemporary Art (ICA) in Philadelphia (September 2019-May 2020).

 Other recent group exhibitions include ‘You Just Fit, You and I,’ Harvard Carpenter Center for the Arts; ‘Re-Enactments,’ Museum of Contemporary Art & Design (MCAD), Manila, Philippines; ‘When You Cut into the Present, the Future Leaks Out,’ No Longer Empty, The Old Bronx Courthouse, New York, NY.
 ‘Temporary/Contemporary,’ Bass Museum of Art, Miami, FL, ‘A Chromatic Loss,’ Bortolami Gallery, New York, 2014.

 Michelle Lopez has taught at UC Berkeley, Yale School of Art (Sculpture), SVA MFA, and now heads Sculpture & Installation in the Fine Arts Program at UPenn.
-Lopez is standing faculty in the Penn MFA program and based in New York.
+Lopez is standing faculty in the Penn MFA program and based in Philadelphia.